Mastery Based Learning @ AFSE

-Mastery-based learning represents the transformation of our education system from a time-based system to a learning-based system.
-Mastery-based learning is being used at all ages from elementary school to graduate school level, focusing the attention of teachers, students, parents, and the broader community on students mastering measurable learning topics.
-High-quality mastery-based learning:
+Competency-based learning represents the transformation of our education system from a time-based system to a learning-based system.
+Competency-based learning is being used at all ages from elementary school to graduate school level, focusing the attention of teachers, students, parents, and the broader community on students mastering measurable learning topics.
+High-quality Competency-based learning:

-- Mastery skills and content include explicit, measurable, transferable learning objectives that empower students
+- Competency skills and content include explicit, measurable, transferable learning objectives that empower students

 - Assessment is meaningful and a positive learning experience for students